devinkr/js-dom/readme.md

 Understanding the DOM is central to working in Javascript.
 Essentially, Javascript uses the DOM to create dynamic HTML.[ This includes](hhttp://www.w3schools.com/js/js_htmldom.asp) adding new HTML elements and attributes, changing CSS styles in a page and removing existing elements and attributes.

 JQuery is a Javascript library that is intended to make it easier to use Javascript on your website.
 It's known as the "write less, do more" library.
-One of its main features is that it makes DOM traversal--that is, finding HTML elements based on it's relationships to other elements--and DOM manipulation much more simple.
+One of its main features is that it makes DOM traversal--that is, finding HTML elements based on its relationships to other elements--and DOM manipulation much more simple.
+Another major benefit is that it enables you to write code that behaves the same across different browsers and browser versions.

 ## We Do: Set up environment